willwray/function_traits/readme.md

 >It is tedious to have to write all of the necessary specializations.
 This library provides the specializations wrapped up as function traits.
 >
+>Since all 24/48 specializations are needed to implement *any* function trait
+with full generality, one might as well write a full collection of traits.
+>
 >**'Setter' traits**
 >
 >I wanted traits to copy qualifiers from source to target function types (e.g.
 Boost.CallableTraits has an open [issue](https://github.com/boostorg/callable_traits/issues/139) to add a `copy_member_cvref` trait
 and `std::copy_*` traits are proposed in [P1016](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1016r0.pdf) "...type manipulation utilities")
 >
->Since all 24/48 specializations are needed to implement *any* function trait
-with full generality, one might as well write a full collection of traits.
->
->

->
->This function_traits library provides a couple of options:
+>This library provides a couple of options:
 >`function_set_cvref_as<F,G>` copies `G`'s cvref qualifiers to `F`, or
 `function_set_signature<G, function_signature_t<F>>`
 effectively copies `G`'s cvref qualifiers and exception spec to `F`'s signature.